 Mr Bill Fleming FRACS, FRCS

-I am an Endocrine and General Surgeon at Epworth Freemasons Hospital, and Western Health (Footscray), specialising in endocrine surgery, particularly in minimally invasive thyroid, parathyroid and adrenal surgery.
+I am an Endocrine Surgeon at Epworth Freemasons Hospital, and Western Health (Footscray), specialising in endocrine surgery, particularly in minimally invasive thyroid, parathyroid and adrenal surgery.

 I am the Head of the Western Health Endocrine Surgery Unit, based at Footscray, which is one of the largest units in Melbourne for thyroid, parathyroid and adrenal surgery.